 Cell Biology and Immunology

-Members of the department of Cell Biology and Anatomy engage in a variety of research areas including vision research, HIV/AIDS, cancer biology, ocular immunology, basic cell and molecular biology phenomena such as apoptosis (cell death), cell differentiation, gene expression and structural anatomy.
+Members of the department of Cell Biology and Immunology engage in a variety of research areas including vision research, HIV/AIDS, cancer biology, ocular immunology, basic cell and molecular biology phenomena such as apoptosis (cell death), cell differentiation, gene expression and structural anatomy.
 Research is conducted in a highly interactive and collegial environment.
-The department has outstanding professional staff that provide high quality histology / microscopy support for both members of Cell Biology and Anatomy faculty and other faculty as well.
+The department has outstanding professional staff that provide high quality histology / microscopy support for both members of Cell Biology and Immunology faculty and other faculty as well.

 Hassan Alizadeh, Ph.D.